 The process of requesting a Mutual Consent Divorce from the Court is relatively quick and simple.
 Firstly, after both parties have signed the Separation Agreement, one spouse will file a “Complaint for Absolute Divorce” on the grounds of Mutual Consent.
 The person who files will be considered the Plaintiff.
 The next step involves the other spouse (also known as the Defendant) filing an “Answer” to the Complaint, which confirms that both parties agree on the terms and both consent to the divorce.
 At this stage, the Court will confirm that no outstanding issues are left to resolve and will schedule an “uncontested divorce hearing.”
 These hearings are required to confirm that all terms and information included in the initial Complaint and Separation Agreement are accurate, and typically only take a few minutes to complete.
 Currently, almost all uncontested divorce hearings across Maryland are being held remotely.

 For those interested in learning more about Mutual Consent Divorce or require assistance drafting a Separation/Marital Settlement Agreement, please feel free to reach out to our office.
 Laurie M. Wasserman and Steffani L. Langston are also fully trained to serve as family law mediators and help resolve disputes before the divorce process.
 Contact us today to learn more.
-The legal team at the Law Office of Laurie M. Wasserman is here to help guide and advocate for you.
+The legal team at Wasserman Family Law is here to help guide and advocate for you.

 Disclaimer: Opinions and conclusions in these blog posts are solely those of the author unless otherwise indicated.
 The information contained in this blog is general in nature and is not offered and cannot be considered as legal advice for any particular situation.
 For legal advice, you should directly consult a lawyer to discuss the specific facts of your matter.